commonsuppliz/MultiversalRenderer/README.md

 ## Curent Status
   - The previous project was designed for .NET Framework 1.1 and above and Winforms
   - The migration for Dotnet 6, 7, 8 and above (dotnetcore) is under progress
+  - Implement NiL Javascript Engine, instead of Rhino JS Engine
-  - WIP is appproximately 35%.
+  - WIP is appproximately 50%.

 ## TODO